-Even though my life isn’t as glamorous, and even though I haven’t travelled all around the world, I am a digital nomad.
-What is a digital nomad?
-You might find yourself wondering.
+Even though my life isn’t glamorous, and even though I haven’t traveled all around the world, I am a digital nomad.

 Digital nomads are people who work online to earn a living and, more generally, conduct their life in a nomadic manner.
 Such workers often work remotely from foreign countries, coffee shops, public libraries, co-working spaces, or recreational vehicles.

 I’ve been working online from home since 2015 but It was only 2 years ago that I took the leap into being a digital nomad and let me tell you, it’s been a roller coaster.

 Today on Lifestyle Lift, here are the 4 things I’ve learned since living this way: